Preparing to Buy a House in 8 Simple Steps

 When a buyer is preapproved, the lender conducts a thorough investigation into their finances that includes income verification, assets, and credit rating.
 Preapproval is not a guarantee but tells a buyer that a lender is likely to approve them for a certain amount, as long as they clear the underwriting process.

-Having a preapproval letter in hand can help some buyers get ahead by appealing to the seller as a serious intention of purchase and a lender’s guarantee to back that purchase up.
+Having a preapproval letter in hand can help some buyers get ahead in a competitive home market.
+It shows the would-be owner’s intent to purchase and a lender’s guarantee to back that purchase up.

 6. Finding the Right Real Estate Agent